kp-dhvani/qantas-demo/README.md

 yarn         # using yarn

 3. Start development server
-npm start    # using npm
+npm dev    # using npm
 # OR
-yarn start   # using yarn
+yarn dev   # using yarn

 4. Run tests
 npm test     # using npm
 # OR
 yarn test    # using yarn

-5. Run tests with coverage
-npm test -- --coverage   # using npm
-# OR
-yarn test --coverage    # using yarn

-6. Build for production
+5. Build for production
 npm run build    # using npm
 # OR
 yarn build      # using yarn